Department of Agriculture

 The initial year HIP-WI is elected, coverage will not begin until 14 days after the SCD.
 If the underlying crop policy also requires a waiting period, the wait periods will run concurrently.

-For subsequent years, HIP-WI coverage may be increased (e.g., lowering coverage on the underlying policy, increasing the HIP-WI coverage factor, decreasing the STAX coverage level) by the SCD, but the increased HIP-WI coverage will not take effect until 14 days after the SCD.
+For subsequent years, HIP-WI coverage may be increased (e.g., lowering coverage on the underlying policy, increasing the HIP-WI coverage factor, decreasing the STAX coverage level) by the SCD, but the increased HIPWI coverage will not take effect until 14 days after the SCD, or the end of the waiting period for the underlying policy, when a waiting period is required by the underlying policy.
 If a qualifying event triggers the county within the 14-day waiting period, coverage will be based on the coverage percentage and coverage range from the previous insured year.

 - Acreage Reporting Requirements